 As the Israelites were slaves to the Egyptians, we were slaves of sin.

 When baptized, Christians share in the death of Jesus by being "baptized into His death."
-When they partake of the Passover each year, they also share in the body and blood (the death) of Jesus Christ.
+When they partake of the Passover each year, they also share in the body and blood (the death) of Jesus Christ (Romans 6:1 - 3).

-Christians are to consider themselves "dead to sin" and strive to obey God (Romans 6:8 - 11, 13).
+According to the Bible, Christians are to consider themselves "dead to sin" and strive to obey God (Romans 6:8 - 11, 13).

-"For as often as you eat this bread and drink this cup, you proclaim the Lord’s death till He comes."
-(1Corinthians 11:26, NKJV).
+"For as often as you eat this bread and drink this cup, you proclaim the Lord’s death till He comes" (1Corinthians 11:26).